 15 For the definition of Charterer’s Entry see the Guidance to Rules 1.1 and 3.1.

-16 The term ‘Protective Co-assured’ is not used or described in Rule 78.5, but is frequently used in the Certificate of Entry.
+17 The term ‘Protective Co-assured’ is not used or described in Rule 78.5, but is frequently used in the Certificate of Entry.
 This is to distinguish ‘Protective Co-assureds’, whose rights of cover pursuant to Rule 78.5 are more limited than the cover available to other Co-assureds who fall within the categories described in Rules 78.3 and 78.4.
-‘Protective Co-assureds’ may also, pursuant to special terms of entry, be free from liability for sums that are due to the Association pursuant to Rule 79.1

 20 See section (J) above.